-In October 2015, the Montgomery County Council approved Bill 52-14.
-This bill placed a ban on a majority of state-approved pesticides used on private lawns and landscapes throughout the county.
+In October 2015, the Montgomery County Council passed Bill 52-14.
+This bill has been approved by the majority of the majority of the states used on private lawyers and scenes across the country.

-During the nearly six years that followed, the ban was temporarily put on hold following legal disputes.
-Then, on May 2, 2019, the Maryland Court of Special Appeals officially upheld it, reversing the ban.
+During the following six years, the ban was temporarily held after legal disputes.
+After that, on May 2, 2019, Maryland’s special appeal officially changed the ban.

-At BAMS Landscaping, we’re dedicated to navigating the new Montgomery County Maryland Pesticide Law effectively.
-In addition to using organic products, we’ve also adjusted our operations to ensure compliance with this new regulation.
+On the landscape of the beam, we are dedicated to the new Montgomery County Maryland’s insecticide law to effectively navigate.
+In addition to using organic products, we have adjusted our operations to ensure compliance with this new regulation.

 What is the New Montgomery County Maryland Pesticide Law?

 The Montgomery County Maryland pesticide law is an official regulation that restricts the use of certain synthetic pesticides on private lawns.
 In addition, the law also extends to certain local landscapes, including:

 - Childcare facilities